-- Australia’s climate has warmed by about 1.4 °C since 1910, leading to an increase in the frequency of extreme heat events.
+- Australia’s climate has warmed by about 1.47 (± 0.24) °C since national records began in 1910, leading to an increase in the frequency of extreme heat events.

-- This long term warming trend means that most years are now warmer than almost any observed during the 20th century.
+- This long term warming trend means that every decade since 1950 has been warmer than preceding decades.

-- Australia’s warmest year on record was 2019, and the seven years from 2013 to 2019 all rank among the nine warmest years.
+- Australia’s warmest year on record was 2019, and the eight years from 2013 to 2020 all rank among the ten warmest years on record.

-April to October rainfall deciles for the last 20 years (2000–19).
-A decile map shows where rainfall is above average, average or below average for the recent period, in comparison with the entire rainfall record from 1900.
-Areas across northern and central Australia that receive less than 40 per cent of their annual rainfall during April to October are faded.
+April to October rainfall deciles for the past 22 years (2000–21).
+A decile map shows where rainfall is above average, average, or below average for this period compared to all years from 1900 (when reliable rainfall records began).
+Areas across northern and central Australia that receive less than 40 per cent of their annual rainfall from April to October are faded. © Australian Government

 Anomalies in annual mean sea surface temperature, and temperature over land, in the Australian region.
-Anomalies are the departures from the 1961–1990 standard averaging period.
-Sea surface temperature values (data source: ERSST v5, www.esrl.noaa.gov/psd/) are provided for a region around Australia (4–46 °S and 94–174 °E).
+Anomalies are the departures from the 1961–90 standard averaging period.
+Sea surface temperature values (data source: ERSST v5, www.esrl.noaa.gov/psd/) are provided for a region around Australia (4–46 °S and 94–174 °E). © Australian Government

 - Cool season rainfall has been above average in western Tasmania during recent decades.